shijithpk/website/content/blog/2021-12-21-wikipedia-page-abuse/index.md

 * This is more of a caveat.
 Some of these pages will have been placed under protection to stop getting abused.
 Protection could, for example, mean edits by anonymous users not appearing till they're approved, or if someone has been a registered user for less than 4 days old and has done less than 10 edits, they won't be able to edit certain pages.
 The page on Narendra Modi is under even stricter protection—only someone who's been a user for more than 30 days and has done over 500 edits can edit the page, and this has been the case since April.
 Such protections brings down the abuse levels for many pages, so that should be kept in mind.

 * Now given the size of India's internet userbase (over 600 million by one estimate), seeing just 215 users abuse a wikipedia page over a year doesn't seem like much.
-But this is one of those situations that will get worse over the coming years as wikipedia attracts ever more attention from the troll armies forming around various interests.
+But this is one of those situations that will get worse over the coming years as wikipedia attracts ever more attention from troll armies that form around various interests.
 So it may be interesting to keep an eye on it.

 * I'm just looking at the English-language Wikipedia, but if anyone wants to use wikipedia abuse to gauge online discontent at a regional level, they should also look at Indian-language wikipedias and the abuse they experience.